 Synclaire: Most Likely To Need Post-Show Counseling

 Max: Proud Freeloader

-- Also, anytime Kyle tried to defend the women from the audience (namely Regine), he gets booed, but the moment he calls the audience members mindless sheep, they cheer him.
+- Also, anytime Kyle spoke up and namely when he tried to defend Regine, he gets booed, but the moment he calls the audience members mindless sheep, they cheer him.
 Even better is the confused look on his face after they do.

 - Before appearing on the show, Regine is trying to be a consultant to the girls on how to dress and behave:

 : Khadijah, keep your sarcasm and tedious work stories to a minimum.
 Synclaire, honey, try not to get that blank look on your face.

 *Synclaire turns around with the very same blank look on her face Regine warned her about*

 - The sub-plot of "Trick or Trust" has the crew trying unsuccessfully to scare Max.
 One moment has Kyle and Overton walk into the ladies' apartment with a fake ax in Overton's head, leading Synclaire to fake scream in horror and Max to quip, "Right ax, wrong head."

 - Later on has the very serious moment when Overton falls down the stairs in the ladies' apartment and seriously injures himself, everyone springs into action:

 Kyle: Okay, Synclaire, I want you to call 911.
 Max, I want you to get a blanket and a pillow to prevent him from going into shock.